-Havas Media is the umbrella for the media planning and buying units of marketing service group Havas, of which the biggest and best known was until recently traditional global network MPG.
-That business was officially rebranded as Havas Media in January 2013.
-Working alongside the main Havas Media network is secondary network Arena Media, a digital media and CRM division and a collection of specialised sports and entertainment agencies.
-Operating mainly in Western Europe and the Americas, Havas Media was the world's #9 network in 2014 with billings of $17.33bn (according to Recma).
+Havas Media was traditionally the umbrella name for the media planning and buying units of marketing service group Havas.
+However, that previously separate network is being combined during 2017 with what was formerly the group's creative business under a single management team.
+Working alongside the main media network is secondary business Arena Media, as well as a digital media and CRM division and a collection of specialised sports and entertainment agencies.
+Havas Media was originally created in 2013 from the rebranding of what was then MPG.
+Operating mainly in Western Europe and the Americas, Havas Media was the world's #9 network in 2016 with billings of $18.4bn (according to Recma).
 As one of the smallest of the consolidated global media networks, Havas Media has spent several years looking for a partner which might help boost its international coverage.
 So far, however, all attempts to strike a transformational deal have been frustrated.
-Most recently, overtures by Havas to Aegis (parent of the Carat and Vizeum networks) were repeatedly blocked by that company's shareholders.
-Yet despite these challenges, MPG's performance has steadily improved since 2005, and the Havas Media umbrella was created at the end of 2006 to consolidate its various associated businesses under a single management team.
+During the mid-2000s, overtures by Havas to Aegis (then parent of the Carat and Vizeum networks) were repeatedly blocked by that company's shareholders.
+Yet despite these challenges, Havas Media's performance has steadily improved since 2005.

 Selected Havas Media advertising

 Which clients does Havas Media handle?
 Find out more from Adbrands Account Assignments